 Determinant of Longevity in Adult with Type 2 Diabetes

 Treatment of diabetes is known to be a life -long commitment to medication, monitoring of blood sugar and lifestyle modification.
 It involves a physical and emotional commitment that may decrease the life expectancy of a diabetic patient.
-Due to their instability, diabetic patients must maintain their blood sugar within a certain range to avoid to hypo or hyperglycemia.
+Due to their instability, diabetic patients must maintain their blood sugar within a certain range to avoid hypo or hyperglycemia.
 Non-adherence to treatment leads to retinopathy (blindness), diabetic nephropathy (kidney disease), neuropathy (amputation) strokes and heart diseases.
 Diabetes shouldn’t be a death sentences if there’s proper collaboration between a patient’s primary doctor, psychiatrist and psychology.
 Several scholars’ researched on what can contribute to a good quality of life and increases the longevity of patient with diabetes.
-In all the entire researched journal reviewed.
-It seems that depression treatment, self- efficacy, peer support, lifestyle intervention, literacy, self -management and involvement of social worker when put into consideration can determine longevity in a patient with diabetes, according to all the reviewed Journals, ( “Depression and adherence to treatment in diabetic children and adolescents: a systematic review and meta-analysis of observational studies”.
+Depression treatment, self- efficacy, peer support, lifestyle intervention, literacy, self -management and involvement of social worker when put into consideration, can determine longevity in a patient with diabetes.

-“Effects of a cognitive behavioral treatment in patients with type 2 diabetes when added to manage care: a randomized controlled trial”

-“Improving diabetes self- management by mental contrasting”

-“Effects of providing peer support on Diabetes management in the people with type 2 Diabetes”

-“Determinants of quality of life in primary care patient with diabetes: Implications for social worker”

-“Health literacy and Its Association with diabetes knowledge, Self –Efficacy and Disease self –Management among African Americas with diabetes Mellitus”

-“Lifestyle Interventions for Patients With and at risk for Type 2 Diabetes”)

 DISCUSSION AND FINDINGS

 “Depression and adherence to treatment in diabetic children and adolescents: a systematic review and meta-analysis of observational studies”

-According to Chuenjid, Chollapat and Chaturongkul (2014), they based their study on the relationship between depression and adherence to treatment in juvenile with diabetes.
-The study being done in Thailand with 19 children and adolescents.
-Diabetes defined as “Diabetes is known to be an irreversible autoimmune disorder that attack pancreatic bête cell, and there are many compensatory hormonal and inflammatory changes that may exacerbate the depression.”
+In a study based on the relationship between depression and adherence to treatment in juvenile with diabetes, patients with diabetes were found to have a negative self- perception, low self -esteem and ineffective coping style and may be exacerbated by maternal depression.
 (Chuenijil et al., 2014).
-The patient with diabetes found to a have negative self- perception, low self -esteem and ineffective coping style and may be exacerbated by maternal depression.
-(Chuenijil et al., 2014).
-It being reviewed that, depression moderately associated with non-adherence to treatment in diabetic children and adolescents based on the patient self- report.
-Parental advice and psycho-socio-economic support like self -value and esteem, group psychotherapy, along with the use of antidepressant help children in overcoming the impediment of adherence.
+The study defined Diabetes as an irreversible autoimmune disorder that attacks pancreatic bête cell, and there are many compensatory hormonal and inflammatory changes that may exacerbate the depression (Chuenijil et al., 2014).
+The Depression was also moderately associated with non-adherence to treatment in diabetic children and adolescents based on the patient self- report.
+Parental advice and psycho-socio-economic support like self -value and esteem, group psychotherapy, along with the use of antidepressant helped children in overcoming the impediment of adherence.
 (Chuenijil et al., 2014).

 Affirms that the diabetic patient must accept diabetes mentally to have an effective treatment.
 Acceptance needed due to the various self-care activities that the patient will be required to do.
 The study based on the patient self- report on depression and overall treatment adherence and report provided by the caregiver.